syncfusion-content/xamarin-docs/Xamarin/SfListView/Getting-started.md

 ## Defining an ItemTemplate

- By defining the `ItemTemplate` of the SfListView, a custom user interface(UI) can be achieved to display the data items.
+ By defining the [SfListView.ItemTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~ItemTemplate.html) of the SfListView, a custom user interface(UI) can be achieved to display the data items.

 {% tabs %}
 {% highlight xaml %}